-This information will help you understand what atypical hyperplasia is, what it means for your risk of developing breast cancer, and what screening and prevention strategies may be right for you.
+This information explains what atypical hyperplasia is, what it means for your risk of getting breast cancer, and what screening and prevention strategies may be right for you.

 Breast Cancer Screening

-Women with atypical hyperplasia (either ADH or ALH) should have regular breast exams and breast imaging.
-You and your doctor will decide what type of breast imaging is best for you, based on your personal history as well as your breast density.
-At Memorial Sloan Kettering, we recommend a physical exam with a breast specialist and breast imaging every year.Back to top
+Women with either type of atypical hyperplasia should have regular breast exams and breast imaging tests.
+You and your doctor will decide what type of breast imaging is best for you, based on your personal history.
+At Memorial Sloan Kettering (MSK), we recommend a physical exam with a breast specialist and breast imaging every year.Back to top

 How to Lower Your Risk for Invasive Breast Cancer

-Taking certain medications to help lower your risk of developing breast cancer is known as chemoprevention.
-Chemoprevention for breast cancer means taking a pill once a day for 5 years.
-Studies have shown that these mediations may lower your risk of breast cancer by more than 50%.
-Talk to your healthcare provider about the risks and benefits of these options so you choose the one that is best for you.
+Taking certain medications can help lower your risk of getting cancer.
+For breast cancer, you would take a pill once a day for 5 years.
+Studies have shown that these medications may lower your risk of breast cancer by more than 50%.
+Talk with your healthcare provider about the risks and benefits of these options so you can choose the one that is best for you.

-Aromatase inhibitors are medications that stop a key enzyme (called aromatase) from changing other hormones into estrogen.
-Aromatase inhibitors are part of the standard treatment for breast cancer in women who have gone through menopause.
-One of these medications, exemestane, has also been shown to lower the risk of breast cancer in postmenopausal women at higher risk, including women with atypical hyperplasia.
+Aromatase inhibitors are medications that stop an enzyme called aromatase from changing other hormones into estrogen.
+These medications are part of the standard treatment for breast cancer in women who have gone through menopause.
+One of these medications, exemestane (Aromasin®), has also been shown to lower the risk of breast cancer in women with atypical hyperplasia.